MS Volendam: 2014 refit

-In 2016, Volendam sails out of Australia/New Zealand and South Pacific, and during the Northern Hemisphere summer sails out of Vancouver, Canada, conducting cruises of the Inside Passage to Alaska.
+In 2016, Volendam sailed out of Australia/New Zealand and South Pacific, and during the Northern Hemisphere summer has sailed out of Vancouver, Canada, conducting cruises of the Inside Passage to Alaska.
 She hosted an Inside Passage cruise in September 2012 to celebrate a hundred years of the Vancouver Sun.
 In 2013 when Volendam returned to Australian waters, she visited Kangaroo Island for the first time, after a new landing pontoon was installed on the island to allow for it to become a cruise ship destination.
 After she left Australia for Asia, she visited a variety of Asian countries including Japan, China, South Korea and Vietnam.

 On 9 March 2016 she witnessed a total solar eclipse in the Makassar Straight while sailing through Indonesia as part of an extended tour of Asia, hosting a number of astronomy groups and eclipse followers.

-Coronavirus quarantine
+In 2019, the ship received a refit in Freeport, Bahamas by SMS Group where 196 suites were renovated.

 On 20 March 2020, due to port restrictions and border closures caused by the coronavirus pandemic, Volendam was forced to return to Port Everglades in Florida two days ahead of schedule, where passengers debarked, With crew stuck on board, the ship initially remained near the coast of the Bahamas.
 The pause in cruising was extended multiple times and eventually scheduled to end in May 2022.

+The Volendam spent 16 days in drydock in Cadiz, Spain from 09 February to 24 February 2022 following her long pause of passenger service.
+Design work was carried out by The SMS Group, that included minor cosmetic improvements to some of the public areas.
+The intent was to return the ship to service on May 15, 2022 but postponed due to a charter to the city of Rotterdam.

 Accommodation for Ukrainian refugees

 In May 2022, as a result of the Russian invasion of Ukraine, the City of Rotterdam chartered MS Volendam to be used as a refugee shelter for Ukrainian refugees for three months, with Holland America Line staff providing meals and services.
 Docked in the Merwehaven, the ship's charter was later extended to 14 September 2022.
+To commemorate the charter, Holland America Line will create "a permanent display with mementos and artwork created by the families, so that future Volendam guests will know about this unique time in our history".
+On August 30, 2022, the Volendam hosted an event on the ship at which the families thanked the City of Rotterdam, the Salvation Army and the ship's crew.